top of page

 Is Renter’s Insurance Necessary?

-Considering that it costs as little as $15 per month, there is no reason to cut corners with it.
-As a landlord, it is always recommended to make it a requirement of the lease and ask your tenants to show proof of renter’s insurance at lease signing and renewals.
-Adding a renter’s insurance requirement to the lease will benefit the landlord as much as it will benefit the tenant.
+Considering that it costs as little as $15 per month, there’s no reason to cut corners with renter’s insurance.
+As a landlord, it’s always recommended to make it a requirement of the lease and ask your tenants to show proof of coverage at lease signing and renewals.
+Adding a renter’s insurance requirement to the lease benefits the landlord as much as it benefits the tenant.

 bottom of page